theodo/standard-jit/README.md

 ## Standard mapping

-To see which standards are currently linked with which keyword, see this [reference file](https://github.com/theodo/standard-jit/blob/master/src/standardMapping.json)
+To see which standards are currently linked with which keyword, see this [github repo](https://github.com/theodo/standard-jit-db).

+For example, to check the `theodo` mapping, go to the appropriate [folder](https://github.com/theodo/standard-jit-db/blob/master/src/theodo/standardMapping.json)

 ---